-My first work as an editor involved publishing a book by Gore Vidal (there’s a link on this site under “Musings” to an essay I wrote on that extraordinary experience) for a feminist press that specialized in the areas of gender and sexuality.
+My first work as an editor involved publishing a book by Gore Vidal (there’s a link on this site under “Essays, Articles, and Interviews” to an essay I wrote on that extraordinary experience) for a feminist press that specialized in the areas of gender and sexuality.
 Among the many authors I worked with there were Patrick Califia, Annie Sprinkle, Susie Bright, and Ann Bannon.
-After seven years, I chose to move to New York City and begin a new chapter of life on the east coast.
+After seven years, I chose to move to New York City and begin a new chapter of life on the East Coast.

 My work as an editor has been singled out for distinction repeatedly.
 I keynoted at the American Library Association’s national convention, Publishers Weekly named me one of twelve “Industry Changemakers” for the year, and Out magazine chose me as one of its “Out 100,” an annual list of the year’s “most intriguing gay and lesbian people” in the US.

-For further information about my work and background, please visit the “Musings” page on this site for individual essays that chronicle my personal experiences inside and out of the book world.
+For further information about my work and background, please visit the “Essays, Articles, and Interviews” page on this site for individual essays that chronicle my personal experiences inside and out of the book world.